ijonas/satstacker/README.md

     python3 invest.py

-It will either print a "success" message or tell you have insufficient funds in your Kraken account.
+It will either print a "success" message or complain that you have insufficient funds in your Kraken account.

 # Running the script every couple of days